 Bighorn sheep are among our most values wildlife species in the West.
-But bighorns aren’t nearly as abundant as they once were because disease transmitted from domestic sheep have decimated wildlife bighorn populations.
-By working to end domestic sheep grazing in areas inhabited by bighorn populations, the National Wildlife Federation and its state affiliates in the West have goal of doubling bighorn populations and ensuring a more secure future for these magnificent animals.
-Learn more about NWF's advocacy to address conflicts between bighorn sheep and the US Experimental Sheep Station.
+But bighorns aren’t nearly as abundant as they once were because disease transmitted from domestic sheep have decimated wild bighorn sheep populations.
+By working cooperatively with livestock producers to end domestic sheep grazing in areas inhabited by bighorn populations, the National Wildlife Federation and its state affiliates in the West have goal of doubling bighorn populations and ensuring a more secure future for these magnificent animals.

 Connecting Children with Nature

 Even in the spectacular natural setting of the Northern Rockies, many kids spend more time indoors looking at electronic screens than outside experiencing the natural world.
 NWF encourages everyone to spend at least an hour outdoors every day, and provides support for schools and families to connect with nature.
 For example, through Eco-Schools USA, NWF helps schools achieve more sustainable buildings and grounds, get students outdoors and improve environmental curricula.
 The Clark Fork School in Missoula, an Eco-Schools Silver Award recipient, engages young children and their families in regular outdoor play and learning activities.
 Learn more about NWF’s diverse programs to connect kids and nature.